 High cholesterol is a leading risk factor for heart disease and stroke, two health conditions that can cause death, disability and lower quality of life.
 That's why a great deal of resources are poured into treating high cholesterol levels.

-Here, we'll break down the numbers around how high cholesterol is managed in the United States.
+Here, we'll break down the numbers around how high cholesterol is managed in the U.S.

 The Cost of High Cholesterol in the U.S.